 Dosimeters are issued for two categories, monthly and quarterly.
 The wear dates are printed on the front of the badge, under your name, as a reminder of when to wear them.
 Once the wear period ends, please remove the badge, keep the grey holder, and return the badge to Radiation Safety.
-If you are expecting dosimeters and you do not receive by the third working day of the month, please call the Radiation Safety Division for further details.
+If you are expecting dosimeters and you do not receive by the third working day of the month, please call the Radiation Safety Program for further details.

 At the end of the month or quarter, dosimeters must be returned to Radiation Safety as promptly as possible to expedite the processing.
-All badges are processed according to the National Volunteer Laboratory Accreditation Program accrediting agency.
+All badges are processed according to the National Voluntary Laboratory Accreditation Program accrediting agency.